-On this point, Molly Sabourin shared her reflection - "I am being saved daily through my intentional decisions to follow Jesus' example within each situation that I find myself, viewing paradise not as just a someday destination but as the everyday experience of self-denial, of being filled, through the Eucharist, obedience, and love for others, with Christ."
+On this point, Molly Sabourin shared her reflection - "I am being saved daily through my intentional decisions to follow Jesus' example within each situation that I find myself, viewing paradise not as just a someday destination

+Analyse how our daily actions affect our salvation. but as the everyday experience of self-denial, of being filled, through the Eucharist, obedience, and love for others, with Christ."